 Within the next decade, approximately 80 percent of all jobs are going to be in the STEM field.
 Despite the rise in demand for these jobs, degrees in these career paths are significantly lower than degrees associated with social sciences, especially for students of color.

-One in every four elementary school aged kids participates in recreational sports and even those who do not still enjoy participating in activities and games.
-STEM Sports® focuses on allowing kids to be active learners and engage in the subject matter rather than lecture style learning.
+One in every four elementary school aged kid participates in recreational sports and even those who do not still enjoy participating in activities and games.
+STEM Sports® focuses on allowing students to be active learners and engage in the subject matter rather than lecture or textbook style learning.

 As education professionals, it is important that we accommodate the needs and interests of every individual student.
 Teacher Mathew Poland affirmed STEM Sports® effectiveness in saying, “The STEM Sports® program makes a great connection for the kids.
 You can tell students about addition or subtraction but once you start giving them something they can attach to, that they care about, like sports, then they really get into it.”

-There is currently 600,000 unfilled jobs in the technology field and United States Department of Labor predicts that this number will nearly double in the coming years.
+There are currently 600,000 unfilled jobs in the technology field; the United States Department of Labor predicts that this number will nearly double in the coming years.
 The cliché that children are the future fits here wholly.